 - Ms. Wilcox has represented energy clients in a variety of matters, including reviewing and analyzing real estate interests in right-of-way acquisition projects.
 Ms. Wilcox also represents telecommunications clients before the Michigan Public Service Commission and Federal Communications Commission.

 - Through various research projects, Ms. Wilcox has gained an extensive knowledge of gaming laws across the country.

 - Ms. Wilcox has handled insurance regulatory issues and filings for insurance clients in all 50 states.

-- Ms. Wilcox is currently the Vice President of Capital Area Young Professional Republicans in Lansing, Michigan and a member of the Ingham County Republican Party.
+- Ms. Wilcox is currently the Vice President of Capital Area Young Professional Republicans in Lansing, Michigan and is an elected Precinct Delegate.
 She is also a volunteer election attorney for the Michigan Republican Party.

 - As a college student, she served as an outreach director for a national nonprofit organization and a campus leader for a U.S. presidential campaign, Michigan gubernatorial campaign, and several political organizations.

 - NAACP, et al. v.
 Snyder, et al., United States District Court for the Eastern District of Michigan (2012), Case No. 2:11-cv-15385.
 An action challenging the state representative districts, based on alleged violations of the One-Person, One-Vote Standard of the U.S. Constitution, the Equal Protection Clause, and Section 2 of the Voting Rights Act.
 The Court dismissed the case for failure to state a claim upon which relief could be granted.